 According to a paper published by Izidoro in 2017, Jupiter and Saturn were still in formation, with their growth contributing to displacement of the asteroid belt.
 The latest paper is a kind of continuation, starting from a stage in which Jupiter and Saturn were fully formed but still synchronized, and describing the evolution of the Solar System from there on.

 “Gravitational interaction between the giant planets and the planetesimal disk produced disturbances in the gas disk that spread in the form of waves.
 The waves produced compact and synchronous planetary systems.
-When the gas ran out, interaction between the planets and planetesimal disk disrupted the synchronicity and gave rise to the chaotic phase.
+When the gas ran out, the interaction between the planets and the planetesimal disk disrupted the synchronicity and gave rise to the chaotic phase.
 Taking all this into account, we discovered that the conditions simply didn’t exist for the distance between Neptune’s orbit and the inner boundary of the planetesimal disk to become large enough to sustain the late instability hypothesis.
 This is the main contribution of our study, which shows that the instability occurred in the first hundred million years and may have occurred, for example, before the formation of Earth and the Moon,” Ribeiro said.

 Reference: “Dynamical evidence for an early giant planet instability” by Rafael de Sousa Ribeiro, Alessandro Morbidelli, Sean N. Raymond, Andre Izidoro, Rodney Gomes and Ernesto Vieira Neto, 15 March 2020, Icarus.